A Vienna to Salzburg train ride is most definitely the best way to travel between the Austrian cities.

 When choosing an ÖBB train, pick the quickest option, the ones that stop less frequently at smaller stations.

-The Xpress ride takes about 2h 20 mins, the regular Railjet takes about 2h 50 mins to reach.
-The former has only 3 stopovers, Wien Meidling, St.Pölten and Linz.
+The Xpress ride takes about 2h 20 mins, and the regular Railjet takes about 2h 50 mins to reach.
+The former has only 3 stopovers: Wien Meidling, St. Pölten, and Linz.
 The regular Railjet, on the other hand, has about 10 stopovers.

 You can get in at the Wien Hauptbahnhof (main station) or at the Airport Wien Schwechat.
 Salzburg has one main train station, which is called Salzburg Hauptbahnhof.

 The Railjet Xpress and the regular Railjet both operate every hour.
-The last trains are somewhere between 10 pm and 12 am, and the first one at 5 am.
+The last trains are somewhere between 10 pm and 12 am, and the first one is at 5 am.

 They also offer a nightjet sleeper train between this route, but that train ride can take more than 3 hours.
 An Euronight or Eurocity train operated late at night from Vienna to Salzburg, but not the other way around.

-The ÖBB has a great functioning App in German and English, and the ÖBB website is also easy to use.
+The ÖBB has a great functioning app in German and English, and the ÖBB website is also easy to use.
 You can choose a train and pay in one go.

 Westbahn